aswinanilnair/RESTfulBlogApp/README.md

 # RESTfulBlogApp

-A simple ExpressJS blog app to demonstrate RESTful routing.
-Made with the help of NodeJS and MongoDB.
+A simple Express.js blog app to demonstrate RESTful routing.
+Made with the help of Node.js and MongoDB.